PREVENTING SKIN CANCER

-For best protection, Cancer Council recommends a combination of sun protection measures:
+For best protection, Cancer Council recommends a combination of five sun protection measures:

 - Slip on some sun-protective clothing that covers as much skin as possible.

 - Slop on broad spectrum, water resistant SPF30 (or higher) sunscreen.
 Put it on 20 minutes before you go outdoors and every two hours afterwards, or after swimming, exercising or towel drying.
 Sunscreen should never be used to extend the time you spend in the sun.

 - Slap on a hat – broad brim or legionnaire style to protect your face, head, neck and ears.

 - Seek shade.

 - Slide on sunglasses – make sure they meet Australian Standards.

 Apply sunscreen liberally – at least a teaspoon for each limb, front and back of the body, and one teaspoon for the face, neck and ears.
 This means that a full adult body application is equal to seven teaspoons (35ml) of sunscreen.
 Most people don’t apply enough sunscreen resulting in only 50-80% of the protection stated on the product.
 Reapply every two hours, or more regularly if you are perspiring or after swimming, sweating or towel drying.

 What is UV?

 Ultraviolet (UV) radiation is a type of radiation that is produced by the sun and some artificial sources, such as solariums.
 The sun’s UV radiation is the major cause of sunburn, premature ageing, eye damage and skin damage leading to skin cancer.